 More give and take from the Chancellor: further extension of support schemes and Job Retention Bonus scrapped

-5 November 2020 / Insight posted in Article
+5 November 2020 / Insight posted in Articles

 The Chancellor has now kicked the Job Support Scheme firmly into the long grass with the Coronavirus Job Retention Scheme now extended to cover the period from 1 November 2020 to 31 March 2021.